 Her experience at Opportunity House brings smiles to her face.
 Thanks to generous donors, she had memorable holidays and birthdays during her stay.
 Finally, after nearly two years at Opportunity House, her family moved to Oakbrook Homes.

-After leaving Opportunity House, Jazsmine’s mother’s addition went into full force, and this young girl assumed the role of parent for her younger sister.
+After leaving Opportunity House, Jazsmine’s mother’s addiction went into full force, and this young girl assumed the role of parent for her younger sister.
 She would get her up for school.
 She and her sister would walk across town to local soup kitchens to get a hot meal.
 Jazsmine recalls a local charity bringing Christmas dinner, a Christmas tree, and gifts for the entire family a few days before the holiday.
 They woke up on Christmas morning to discover that their mother had sold everything.

 The children entered the foster care system.
 At age 16, Jazsmine had her first birthday cake and her first birthday party thanks to her foster family.
 That left an indelible mark on Jazsmine, and to this day, she celebrates her birthday and those she loves in a very big and special way.